2024-25 Catalog

 Doctor of Philosophy in Mechanical Engineering

-The Ph.D. program in Mechanical Engineering and Mechanics requires innovative research in collaboration with one or more faculty members, along with the completion of 72 credit hours beyond the bachelor’s degree (if graduate study is carried out entirely at Lehigh University), or 48 beyond the master’s degree (obtained at another university).
-The first stage of Ph.D. candidacy in Mechanical Engineering and Mechanics is attained by achieving a minimum GPA of 3.35 in five core courses (see core course requirements in the table below).
+The Ph.D. program in Mechanical Engineering & Mechanics requires innovative research in collaboration with one or more faculty members, along with the completion of 72 credit hours beyond the bachelor’s degree (if graduate study is carried out entirely at Lehigh University), or 48 beyond the master’s degree (obtained at another university).
+The first stage of Ph.D. candidacy is attained by achieving a minimum GPA of 3.35 in five core courses (see core course requirements in the table below).
 Ph.D. students must also take ME 453, which can either be taken as part of the five core course requirement or taken as an additional course.
-Under circumstances where the student arrives at Lehigh with an excellent academic record of graduate study at another (peer) institution, and subject to an approval process within the Department, alternative courses may be substituted for selected core courses.
+Beyond the five core courses, students must complete a minimum of three technical electives, to be selected in consultation with the student’s advisor and doctoral committee.
+Ph.D. students who previously completed graduate courses at another institution may petition through a Department process for evaluation of eligibility for waiver of course requirements.
 The second stage of candidacy involves completion of a General Examination, which is based on an assessment of a research topic, formulation of a research proposal, and completion of an associated oral examination.
-Formal University candidacy for the Ph.D. is granted upon submittal of a proposal for the dissertation research and recommendation of the doctoral committee followed by approval of the Rossin College of Engineering and Applied Science.
-Coursework for the Ph.D. is determined in consultation with the student’s advisor and approved by the doctoral committee.
+Formal admission to candidacy for the Ph.D. is granted upon submittal of a proposal for the dissertation research and recommendation of the doctoral committee followed by approval of the P.C.
+Rossin College of Engineering & Applied Science.
 To complete the Ph.D. degree, the student must present and defend a dissertation before the doctoral committee.

-Group I: Required Core Courses in Engineering Mathematics (two courses):
+Required Core Courses in Engineering Mathematics (two courses):6

 Mathematical Methods In Engineering I